-- American Express® Mercedes-Benz Platinum – 50,000 AMEX Membership Rewards points after meeting minimum spending, 5X points on airfare, Priority Pass Select, Airspace, Centurion, and Delta lounge access, $200 annual travel credit.
+- The Platinum Card® from American Express Exclusively for Mercedes-Benz – 50,000 AMEX Membership Rewards points after meeting minimum spending, 5X points on airfare, Priority Pass Select, Airspace, Centurion, and Delta lounge access, $200 annual travel credit.
 Here’s my review of the American Express Mercedes-Benz Platinum.

 - The Platinum Card® from American Express – 40,000 AMEX Membership Rewards points after meeting minimum spending, 5X points on airfare, Priority Pass Select, Airspace, Centurion, and Delta lounge access, $200 annual travel credit.
 Here’s my review of the American Express Platinum.